Explore Our Century-Long Journey of Growing Premium Citrus Fruits Using Innovative Techniques

 We are 2 miles from the I-80 at the Penryn exit.

-From Sacramento: Take I-80 East, exit Penryn Road #112, turn left over freeway, turn right onto Taylor Road, turn left at the 4-way flashing light onto English Colony, turn left onto Rippey Road (just before the post office), turn right onto Mandarin Hill Lane.
+From Sacramento: Take I-80 East, exit Penryn Road #112, turn left over the freeway, turn right onto Taylor Road, turn left at the 4-way flashing light onto English Colony, turn left onto Rippey Road (just before the post office), turn right onto Mandarin Hill Lane.

 From Reno: Take I-80 West, exit Penryn Road #112, turn right onto Penryn Road, turn right onto Taylor Road, turn left at the 4-way flashing light onto English Colony, turn left onto Rippey Road (just before the post office), turn right onto Mandarin Hill Lane.